+Does a Hindu marriage valid without solemnization of the proper ceremony.
 Marriage without ceremony is invalid because Hindu marriage is sacramental rather than contract.
-Section 7 of the Hindu Marriage Act requires that a Hindu marriage may be solemnized in accordance with the customary rites and ceremonies of either party.
+Section 7 of the Hindu Marriage Act requires that a Hindu marriage may be solemnized under the customary rites and ceremonies of either party.

-In the offence of bigamy it is always essential to prove that necessary ceremonies were performed.
+In the offence of bigamy, it is always essential to prove that necessary ceremonies were performed.
 In absence of this proof prosecution for bigamy can’t succeed.

-In Dr. Amar Nath Mukerji vs state (1969), marriage was performed by three mock ceremonies which were not prevalent in any party.
+In Dr Amar Nath Mukerji vs state (1969), marriage was performed by three mock ceremonies which were not prevalent in any party.
 It is held by the Allahabad High Court that marriage is invalid and accused can’t be prosecuted for the offence of bigamy.